-Employees may be granted up to three (3) professional days (22.5 hours) during the school year to participate in activities consistent with their professional development plan.
-Up to Two (2) additional days (15 hours) may be granted at the discretion of the principal.
-Professional leaves shall be mutually arranged between the teacher and the principal.
-Attendance at a school function requested by the superintendent or principal shall not be charged to an individual's professional time.
+Employees may be granted time during the school year to participate in activities consistent with their professional development plan.
+Professional leave shall be mutually arranged between the teacher and the principal.

 ARTICLE X EVALUATION

 The administration and the Association have drafted procedures for teacher evaluation that shall be attached to this Agreement as Appendix B. At the request of either the administration or the Association, a committee comprised of the Principal or designee and two (2) Association members shall consider modifications of these procedures that will become effective upon approval by the Association and the Superintendent.